(Translate this site)

 "Right."
 Dennis then proceeded to tell me where, just in case he himself wasn't around later.
 We were still on the job, after all.

-We rode in silence for a minute or so after that, except for the quiet sobbing of our cargo (actually muted by the wind roar, but visible in the mirror), the steady rumble of Shadow's engine, and the wind buffeting its way through the destroyed passenger door, the interior, and out the rear window frame.
+We rode in silence for a minute or so after that, except for the quiet sobbing of our cargo (actually muted by the wind noise, but visible in the mirror), the steady rumble of Shadow's engine, and the wind buffeting its way through the wrecked passenger door, the interior, and out the rear window frame.

 Then the all-too-short but loud peace was dispelled.

 There was one unholy mess up ahead.
-It looked like a group of big rigs along with their trailers had been positioned just about perfectly to block the way on this side of the interstate, the other side, and the median inbetween.
+It looked like a group of semis, complete with trailers, had been positioned just about perfectly to block the way on this side of the interstate, the other side, and the median in-between.
 The emergency lanes were impassable as well.
 Again, there was no sign of law enforcement being involved whatsoever.
 This was freakin' unbelievable!

 Damn!
-You'd think that if this guy's dad was so important we'd have gotten help by now!
+You'd think that if this guy's dad was so important, we'd have gotten help by now!
 Uh Oh.
-It began to dawn on me that maybe the father was actually the one behind this.
-Maybe he was so embarressed by his son he just wanted him out of the way.
-Permanently.
-Heck, if the guy's dad had any political ambitions beyond what he'd already done, all this would add up!
+It began to dawn on me that maybe the father was actually the one behind this; maybe he was so embarrassed by his son, he just wanted him out of the way, permanently.
+Heck: if the guy's dad had any political ambitions beyond what he'd already done, all this would add up!

-Holy crap.
-I might not get out of this!
+Holy crap: I might not get out of this one!

-"Dennis, if you've got any ideas for getting out of this mess, I sure could use them," I urged.
+"Dennis, if you've got any ideas for getting us out of this mess, I sure could use them," I urged, as I slowed down in preparations for a change in course.

-"Well, if you're up for it there's a jump we might make off this damnable road to get away."
+"Well, if you're up for it, there's a jump we might make off this damned road to get away."

-Like this: Within a single block of my high school years home is a two tiered suburban street running down a hill.
-The tiers are separated by the width of a cross street running sideways through the vertically descending road, about three-fourths of the way up the total incline.
+Like this: within a single block of my high school years home is a suburban street running down a hill.
+The road's descent is sharply divided into two different stages, by an intersection with a cross street.
+This intersection is located about three-fourths of the way up the total incline.

-One night I'd been in one of my cop-baiting runs, losing them close to my house.
-I was afraid though that the local officers might have gotten close enough to identify me or my car, and so would head to my house to arrest me when I showed up there.
-In my young mind I thought if I could beat them back to my house I could claim innocence due to the near impossibility of it all if I'd really been the one they'd been chasing.
-Yeah, a foolish thought that.
+One night I'd been in one of my cop-baiting runs, not losing them until I was uncomfortably close to my home.
+On this particular night, I was afraid the officers might have gotten close enough to positively identify me or my car, and so would head to my license/registration address to arrest me when I showed up there.
+In my young mind, I thought if I could beat them back to my house I could claim innocence, due to the near impossibility of me getting there first (if I'd really been the one they'd been chasing).
+Yeah, a foolish thought, that.
 But I was pretty young after all.
 Dangerously high on testosterone and adrenaline, for far too much of each and every day.

-Well, turned out they hadn't identified me, and weren't headed for my house.
-But the perceived threat had me running way too fast through the quiet side streets of my neighborhood-- and the steep drop off of the hill street ahead didn't even occur to me.
-I think I was too busy watching my rear view mirrors and considering what clever words I'd use on the cops when they showed up.
+Well, it turned out they hadn't identified me, and weren't headed for my house.
+But the perceived threat had me running way too fast through the quiet side streets of my neighborhood-- and the steep drop off of the hill street ahead didn't even enter my thoughts.
+I think I was too busy watching my rear view mirrors, and considering what clever words I'd use on the cops when they showed up.

 Then I unexpectedly sailed over the crest of the hill.
 Yikes!
-That first jump took me by surprise, but I didn't get a chance to realize exactly what I was in for.
-Just as I felt relief at hitting the ground after sailing off the hilltop, Shadow hit the much bigger, steeper, and longer jump.
+That first jump took me by surprise, but still didn't jog my comprehension in regards to what was to follow; for I simply wasn't thinking ahead like I should have been.
+Just as I felt relief at hitting the ground again after sailing over the hilltop, Shadow hit the much bigger, steeper, and longer jump.

-While in mid-air during the second jump I finally realized what was happening and where I was.
-Which was very fortunate, as there was a stop sign at the hill's bottom protecting cross-traffic.
-I had no choice but to stomp my brakes as soon as I touched down, making an urgent panic stop, as the city planners had never allowed for a jumper's deceleration in their designs.
-Tires a'smokin', I'd screeched to a stop precisely where I was supposed to.
-And thereby resolved never to do that again.
+While in mid-air during the second jump, I finally realized what was happening and where I was.
+Which was fortunate, as there was a stop sign at the hill's bottom to protect cross-traffic.
+I had no choice but to stomp my brakes as soon as I touched down, as the city planners had never allowed for a jumper's deceleration in their designs.
+All four tires squealing, I'd screeched to a halt precisely where I was supposed to.
+I'd afterwards resolved never to do that jump again.

 "Do a 180 and go back," Dennis told me.

-I followed orders and we were soon headed back the way we came.
+I did, and we were soon headed back over the stretch we'd just covered.
 I knew Dennis was a car stunt professional, reasonably aware of me and my car's capabilities, and a father of kids: so I was fairly sure he wouldn't direct us into a suicide mission.
 Plus, it wasn't like there was anything else to do.
-Me and Shadow were pretty much fried, I felt.
-We needed to get this trip over with, one way or another.
-Shadow hadn't been in this bad a shape since I first found him.
+I felt me and Shadow were pretty much fried; we needed to get this trip over with, one way or another.
+Shadow hadn't been in this bad a shape since I'd first seen him sitting in the back row of a used car dealer's lot.

-"See that hill about a quarter mile ahead?"
-Dennis asked, as he pointed to terrain ahead on our left.
+"See that hill, about a quarter mile ahead?"
+Dennis asked, as he pointed to terrain some distance to our left (it looked like we'd be traveling in the proper traffic direction again, for this strip of highway).

 "Yeah.
 You better floor it now."

 I did.
 And Shadow responded with his usual gusto.
-Ominously, the road ahead was as empty of traffic as the one we'd escaped from.
-Despite us being, once again, going the wrong way on an interstate highway.
-Obviously there was yet another road block closing the trap ahead of us somewhere.
+Ominously, the road ahead was as devoid of normal traffic as the one we'd just exited.
+There was obviously yet another road block completing the trap behind us somewhere.

 But that wasn't my main concern at the moment.

 "Dennis, that hill's quite a ways off the highway.
-I might lose control between the road and the hill going full blast."
+I might lose control between the road and the hill going full blast like this."

 "What are we jumping?"